 - 3) Bonding checks.
-The integrity of bonding of each item on site, as listed in 10.4.1 should be checked using a micro-ohmmeter and be compared with the values in Table 14. - 4) Substation earthing resistance.
+The integrity of bonding of each item on site, as listed in 10.4.1 should be checked using a micro-ohmmeter and be compared with the values in Table 13. - 4) Substation earthing resistance.
 On completion of all other testing the final check that should be carried out is the measurement of the substation earth values (HV and LV where appropriate).
-Where the HV and LV earths are separate then the resistance between the two earths should be measured as this gives an indication of the effective separation (see 5.8.3).
+Where the HV and LV earths are separate then the resistance between the two earths should be measured as this gives an indication of the effective separation (see Annex A).

-Table 15 Example of round mounted plant installation model inspection form
+Table 14 - Ground mounted plant installation model inspection form

-Items To Check Damaged (Yes/No) Corroded (Yes/No) Missing (Yes/No)
+Items to check Damaged (Yes/No) Corroded (Yes/No) Missing (Yes/No)

 Main H.V. earth termination

 Bonding connections between plant items

 LV neutral earth termination

 Earth mat connections

 Bonding connections metal enclosure

 Bonding connections to metallic fence

 Bonding connection to an associated customer's substation

 Inspector's name:

 Date of inspection: